 - Most documents circulate

-- Collection is freely available to the public but there is a fee for photocopying materials
+- Our collection is freely available to the public, and has only a small fee for photocopying materials

 - Assistance and questions may be directed to the Reference staff.